Coronavirus or common cold? How to tell the difference

 DALLAS, Texas (NEXSTAR) — With the coronavirus causing concerns across the globe, many people may be wondering if their seasonal symptoms are the common cold, flu or something more.

-Symptoms for the viral infection include runny nose, headache, couch and fever.
+Symptoms for the viral infection include runny nose, headache, cough and fever.
 And yes, those are also the common symptoms of the flu.

 “Every respiratory virus is the same — you get a runny nose, a stuffy nose, a cough, sometimes a sore throat, all because the lining of your nose and throat are damaged.
 The symptoms are caused by that virus or bacteria damaging the cells of your respiratory tract.
 It doesn’t matter what virus is causing it,” McGreer told Global News.